-For appointments, students can call 360-412-6123, email CounselingCWC@stmartin.edu, or stop by the Saint Raphael Center - Building 4.
-The hours of operation are from 9 - 5, Monday through Friday; some workshops and groups are provided in evening hours.
+#SMYouMatter - the CWC is here to support students and our community.
+Access services through email at CounselingCWC@stmartin.edu, phone call 360-412-6123, and/or drop-in during open hours at the Saint Raphael Center - Building 4.
+Hours of operation 9 - 5, Monday through Friday; some workshops and groups are provided in evening hours.
 Over the holidays and semester breaks the CWC is closed.
-During the summer, the hours and scope of services are reduced.
+During the summer, the hours and scope of services at the CWC are significantly reduced.